needle-mirror/com.unity.test-framework.performance/Documentation~/index.md

 }
 ```

-### Measure.Scope()
+### Measure.Scope(string name = "Time")

 Measures execution time for the scope as a single time, for both synchronous and coroutine methods.
+Passing name argument will override the name of created SampleGroup.

 #### Example 1: Measuring a scope; execution time is measured for everything in the using statement